 1. Introduction

 Climatological and hydrological disasters have grown by a staggering 3.5% per year since 1980 (Munich Re, NatCatSERVICE 2018, https://natcatservice.munichre.com/).
 Such disasters and extremes often distort fundamental physiological processes of plants thus affecting crop yields in terms of quantity and quality [1–3].
-Following large-scale agroclimatic events, such as a heatwave or a drought, lower yields may also progressively give rise to sweeping socioeconomic repercussions upon seed prices, the value of crop production, farm income, and food security, to name a few.
-The implications of this chain of challenges for global food security have given birth to various recent studies that contemplate detrimental effects of climate extremes on crop yields [4–6] and agricultural and food systems [7,8].
+Following large-scale agroclimatic events, such as heatwave or drought, lower yields may also progressively give rise to sweeping socioeconomic repercussions upon seed prices, the value of crop production, farm income, and food security, to name a few.
+The implications of this cascade of events impacting global food security have given birth to various recent studies that contemplate detrimental effects of climate extremes on crop yields [4–6] and agricultural and food systems [7,8].
 In a future scenario where climate change is increasingly colliding with major stressors of the global food system, such as population growth, environmental degradation, and trade interdependence, the risk of food-supply instabilities attributable to more frequent and intense climate extremes is expected to increase [7,9–11].

-Food security relies on the resilience of agricultural commodity markets to shocks; that is, on the capacity of supply and demand, with or without human intervention by the market participants, to continuously adjust to disruptions while still producing and providing human food and animal feed.
-For this reason, international organisations that monitor food systems are showing signs of increasing interest to understand the adaptive capacity of agricultural and food markets to extreme shocks (e.g., Chinese Ministry of Agriculture 2016 www.fao.org/china/news/detail-events/en/c/1191739; OECD/FAO 2018www.fao.org/3/I9166EN/I9166en.pdf).
+Among other factors, food security also relies on the resilience of agricultural commodity markets to shocks; that is, on the capacity of supply and demand (with or without human intervention by the market participants) to absorb disturbances triggered by extreme events while still producing and providing human food and animal feed without altering trade patterns. .